 What if I take too much?

-Taking an extra dose of docusate by accident is unlikely to harm you but you should drink lots of water.
-You may get diarrhoea and stomach pain but this should ease off within a day or two.
+Taking an extra dose of docusate as a one-off is unlikely to harm you, but it is a good idea to drink lots of water.
+You may get diarrhoea and stomach pain, but this will usually get better within 1 or 2 days.